 At what age can kittens be left alone at night?

-The appropriate age for leaving kittens alone at night varies, but typically around 4-6 months is considered a suitable time to start training.
+The appropriate age for leaving kittens alone at night varies, but typically, around 4-6 months is a suitable time to start training.

 How can I make my kitten feel comfortable at night?

-What should I do if my kitten shows signs of distress when alone at night?
+What should I do if my kitten shows distress when alone at night?

 How long does it take for kittens to adjust to being alone at night?

 The time it takes for kittens to adjust to being alone at night varies for each individual.
-It may take several weeks or even a few months for them to fully adapt to the new routine.
+It may take them several weeks or even a few months to fully adapt to the new routine.